Ylianst/MeshCentral/readme.md

 	}
 ```

-The "settings" part are for command line arguments.
-For example, instead of running with "--port 8080", you can put "port: 8080" in the settings portion of the config.json file.
-In addition, you can use the config.json file to create multi-tenancy servers.
-In the domains section, you can set options for the default domain ("") in addition to creating new domains.
+The `settings` part are for command line arguments.
+For example, instead of running with `--port 8080`, you can put `"port": 8080` in the `settings` portion of the `config.json` file.
+In addition, you can use the `config.json` file to create multi-tenancy servers.
+In the domains section, you can set options for the default domain (`""`) in addition to creating new domains.

 For the configuration above, the root domain and two other domains will be accessible like this: